Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Verification of the nonlinear model

 \subsection{Verification for non-uniform magnetic field excitation}

 To verify the homogenized model under a non-uniform excitation, we consider the same cable as above, but subject to the magnetic field generated by an excitation coil placed in its vicinity, as represented in Fig.~\ref{ecliq_geometry}.
 The coil is made of two parts of height $1.4$~mm and width $5$~mm, separated by a $4$~mm gap.
 The gap between the coil and the cable is $1$~mm.
-Each half of the coil carries a total transport current $I_\text{coil}(t)$ flowing in opposite direction (modelled as stranded conductors~\cite{dular2000dual}).
-Such a configuration is relevant for the study of novel quench protection techniques such as E-CLIQ~\cite{mulder2023external}.
+Both halves of the coil carry the same total transport current $I_\text{coil}(t)$, distributed uniformly, but flowing in opposite directions (modelled as stranded conductors~\cite{dular2000dual}).
+Such a configuration is relevant for the study of the novel quench protection technique E-CLIQ~\cite{mulder2023external}.
+This technique relies on inducing power loss in superconducting cables by generating fast field transients with an external coil, with the objective to initiate quench quickly.